datavillage-me/dv-documentation/docs/user-manual/code-provider/create-algorithm/create-docker-image.md

 ---

-By following these steps, you'll have successfully built your Docker image, pushed it to your registry, and secured it with a private access token—ready for deployment on the DataVillage platform.
+By following these steps, you'll have successfully built your Docker image, pushed it to your registry, and secured it with a private access token—ready for deployment on the Datavillage platform.